SDraw/driver_leap/README.md

 - Bending of the index finger maps to the trigger button, like you would fire a gun.
 - clenching the middle, ring, pinky finger to a fist maps to the grabbing buttons
 - the thumb inwards gesture (just point the thumb in the direction of your palm) clicks the trackpad
-- Victory pose (index and middle fingers stretched out in V shape) is used for application menu button
+- Flat hand held in front of you, palm towards face is used for application menu button

-- a pinch gesture between index finger and thumb is detected, but currently not mapped to any button as there is too much crosstalk with the trigger finger.
+- Flat hand held in front of you, palm away from you is used for system menu button

+I am working on allowing to freely map gestures to buttons in the steamvr.vrsettings config file in your Steam\config folder.
+However note that the "leap_gestures" section is currently not parsed yet.
+It's merely a sign of things to come.

+## Supported gestures

+There are other gestures detected currently, but not mapped to buttons.
+If you want to try these out, click on the application "gesture_checker.exe" in your steam directory Steam\steamapps\common\SteamVR\drivers\leap\bin

+Then I also recommend that you simultaneously bring up your Leap Motion's settings and from there start the diagnostic visualizer (the windowed one).
+Press "v" once to switch it to headmount optimized mode.

+Now pull both windows side by side and bring a hand into view.
+The command prompt running the gesture_checker program should output a series of numbers next to the names of the gestures.
+A "1.0" means confidential detection, a "0.0" means no detection.

+You can practise some gestures this way and also check your pose in the Leap Motion diagnostic visualizer.

-### Games/Experiences that work well
+### Games/Experiences that work mostly

 - the Blu (all three stages)
 - Irrational Exuberance: Prologue
 - the Rose and I

-### Games/Experiences that are starting but not quite playable yet.
+- The Lab (some experiences work, others are tricky)
+- Final Approach
 - Audioshield: somehow the controllers are swapped?
 Control is tricky and not very precise.
 Semi-playable though.

+### Games/Experiences that are starting but not quite playable yet.

-- Tilt Brush & Final Approach: these start and you can start doing things, but there is lack of trackpad support in my driver.
+- Tilt Brush: starts and you can start doing things, but there is lack of complete trackpad support in my driver.
 - Brookhaven Experiment: tracking only works while SteamVR window is in focus.
 Why?
 Gun in right hand needs a 60 degree uptilt angle (define this in steamvr.vrsettings config file in Steam config folder).
 Trigger gesture detection is way to imprecise, you won't even survive the first wave of Zombies.
-- The Lab: Lack of the Menu button prevents leaving any stages

 ### Demos that won't work at all
 - n/a

 ## Known Issues